Boss0729/Recursion-in-cpp/README.md

 # Program-3: Reversing of a String
 This program reverses a string using recursion in C++.
 The function revstr(char *str) recursively calls itself with the next character of the string until it reaches the null character (end of the string).
 This acts as the base case, stopping further recursion.
 After reaching the end, the function prints each character while returning from the recursive calls, effectively reversing the string.
 The main() function takes input from the user and calls revstr() by passing the address of the first character of the string.
 This demonstrates how recursion can process data in reverse order by using the call stack.

+# Logic:
+The string is reversed by recursively swapping characters from the beginning and the end:
+    1. Base Case: If the starting index i is greater than or equal to the ending index j, stop recursion.
+    2. Recursive Case: Swap characters at positions i and j, then call the function again for (i+1, j-1).

 # Algorithm:
 1. Start the program.